-If you plan to visit and stay in Latvia for a longer period of time (more than 90-days) for studying, investing, working and joining family purposes, then you need to; firstly apply for a Residence Permit from the Office of Citizenship and Migration Affairs (OCMA) in Latvia and afterwards, apply for a Long-Term Schengen Visa from Embassy of Latvia in Beijing (PRC).
+If you plan to visit and stay in Latvia for a longer period (more than 90-days) for studying, investing, working and joining family purposes, then you need to; first, apply for a Residence Permit from the Office of Citizenship and Migration Affairs (OCMA) in Latvia and afterwards, apply for a Long-Term Schengen Visa from Embassy of Latvia in Beijing (PRC).

-However, as of the 24th of August, 2020, the Embassy of Latvia has appointed VFS Global to provide document collection and submission service for visa applicants travelling to Latvia.
-All visa applicants for national long term visas from Indonesia can apply for long-term (long stay & Schengen Type D) visas with a duration of more than three months in any six-month period from the date of the first entry in the territory of Schengen Member State, at the VFS visa application centre.
+However, as of the 24th of August 2020, the Embassy of Latvia has appointed VFS Global to provide document collection and submission services for visa applicants travelling to Latvia.
+All visa applicants for national long-term visas from Indonesia can apply for long-term (long stay & Schengen Type D) visas with a duration of more than three months in any six months from the date of the first entry into the territory of Schengen Member State, at the VFS visa application centre.

 - To visit the website of VFS Global - Jakarta for additional information, click here

 - To schedule the appointment with VFS Global - Jakarta, click here

 - To contact VFS Global - Jakarta, click here

 A residence permit is a document providing a foreigner with the right to reside in the Republic of Latvia for a definite period (a temporary residence permit) or permanently (a permanent residence permit).
 A residence permit is necessary if you are willing to reside in the Republic of Latvia for a time exceeding 90 days within half a year, counting from the first day of entrance.